PushyPixels/WebVR-Poly-Framework/README.md

 # What it is
 This project right now is basically Mozilla's [Unity WebVR Export](https://github.com/mozilla/unity-webvr-export) and Google's [Poly Tookit for Unity](https://github.com/googlevr/poly-toolkit-unity) mashed into one project.
 It will have more examples and cool stuff built by me later, but for now this is basically it.

+# What you need
+This project is confirmed to work on **Unity version 2018.3.14f1**.
+Other Unity versions may work, but I have confirmed it **DOES NOT WORK** on Unity version 2018.2.6f1 nor 2018.3.0a3

 # Example
 To see what this project looks like in WebVR, I'll be uploading builds to https://pushypixels.github.io/